 Let's continue with typical questions.

 One of the categories of questions was that of evangelism.
 Several of the questions in this area had to do with various approaches to take with people of different religious backgrounds; and how to become evangelistically minded.
 For example:

-- How do you deal with those who feel that they condemn other people if they believe, but their parents didn't.
+- How do you deal with those who feel that they condemn other people if they believe, especially their parents?

-All of these are different people and situations, but there's some common elements them all.
+All of these are different people and situations, but there are some common elements in each.
 What I'm going to suggest here are some basic Bible principles that can be applied to each situation.
-There is no single verse that says,"this is how you approach a Jew/Roman Catholic/Mormon/etc."
+There is no single verse that says, "this is how you approach a Jew/Roman Catholic/Mormon/etc."

 The best place in the Bible to find information about evangelism is in the book of Acts.
 This is the eyewitness account of the establishment of the early church and how it went about in its effort to evangelize the world.
 In this book we see real people overcoming all kinds of obstacles (language, religion, persecution, immorality of great proportions, lack of resources, etc) and they still succeeded in winning souls.

 Now, the questions that were asked all had the same obstacle in common, and that was a different belief system.

 - One was a Mormon

 - Another was a Jew